readable111/Crop-Hero/MPM/mpm.md

 #### Background <a name="notebook_background"></a>
 *Author: McKenna*

  The intended purpose of the notebook page is for the user to be able to document daily proceedings as to what has been happening that day on the farm.
 The user will add in entries via a pop-up modal and will be able to sort entries by month and year.
+The notebook page is the default page that is displayed when the user selects the notebook icon from the bottom navigation bar.
+At the top of the screen, two green ovals are displayed that allow the user to swap between the To-Do page and the Notebook page.
+Within the Notebook page, the user is given filters displayed along the top underneath the page toggles to allow for filtering entries made by the user for better a better viewing experience.
+All other interactions are initiated with the speed dial located at the bottom right that allows the user to add an entry.
+The speed dial is further used on a long press of an entry that allows the user to edit, delete, or export the long pressed entry.
 #### General Trouble Shooting <a name="notebook_troubleshooting"></a>
 *Author: McKenna*